alimness/sabbath-school-resources/src/en/aij/2025-00-bb-pb/part-2/09-the-sabbath-school-lessons/09-01-lesson-one-creation.md

 Who made the water you feel?\
 God made the water, for you and me.

-!a[https://sabbath-school-resources-assets.adventech.io/en/aij/2025-00-bb-tg/assets/en-aij-bb-01-04-god-made-water.mp3] God Made the Light, Wind, Water (verse 3: water) {"credits":[{"key":"Writer","value":"Rosie Smith"},{"key":"Singer","value":"Johanna McKay"},{"key":"Pianist","value":"Johanna McKay"}],"copyright":"Copyright © 2024 General Conference Corporation® of Seventh-day Adventists."}
+!a[https://sabbath-school-resources-assets.adventech.io/en/aij/2025-00-bb-tg/assets/en-aij-bb-01-04-god-made-water.mp3] God Made the Light, Wind, Water (verse 3: water) {"credits":[{"key":"Writer","value":"Rosie Smith"},{"key":"Singer","value":"Johanna McKay"},{"key":"Pianist","value":"Johanna McKay"}],"title": "Credits","copyright":"Copyright © 2024 General Conference Corporation® of Seventh-day Adventists."}

 **^[FLOWERS]({"style":{"text":{"color": "#a65726"}}})**\
 Show your baby a flower and say: **God made the flowers, the trees, and the soft grass.
 God saw that the world looked beautiful with pretty flowers.
 God was very happy!** Your baby can touch a real or artificial flower or hold it as you sing.